 These are the most commonly seen types of nutritionists in North America:

 A Registered Holistic Nutritionist (RHN) is a professional trained by the Canadian School of Natural Nutrition (CSNN) to educate individuals and groups about the benefits of nutrition.2 After a 1 to 2 year program at CSNN, students are required to complete 50 practicum hours and pass a board exam, which is the same across Canada.
 However, this designation is not regulated by a governing body.
 If you are interested in becoming an RHN, check out the Canadian School for Natural Nutrition.
 Find an RHN here.

 Certified Nutritional Practitioner

 Graduates of the Institute for Integrative Nutrition (IIN) become health coaches- wellness authorities and mentors who work one-on-one with clients.
-They expand beyond nutrition to also include life and business coaching to address all aspects of life and health.
+They expand beyond nutrition and include life and business coaching to address all aspects of life and health.
 This online program takes several months to a couple years to complete and has no prerequisites.
 To learn more about becoming a Health Coach, check out IIN.
 Find a Health Coach here.